opendatabio/opendatabio/README.md

 Pandoc is used to translate LaTeX code used in the bibliographic references.
 It is not necessary for the installation, but it is suggested for a better user experience.
 The minimum Pandoc version supported is 1.10.

+The background jobs (such as data import/export) may be handled by the program Supervisor.

 The software is being developed and extensively tested using PHP 7.1.7, Apache 2.4.26, MySQL 10.1.25-MariaDB and ImageMagick 6.9.8.
 If you have trouble or questions about other softwares or versions, please contact our team using the Github repository.